Hariharan-afk/fastapi_lab1/README.md

 ## Running the Lab

-1. First step is to train a Decision Tree Classifier(Although you have **`model/iris_model.pkl`** when you cloned from the repo, let's create a new model).
+1. First step is to train a Support Vector Machine Classifier.
 To do this, move into **src/** folder with
     ```bash
     cd src
     ```
-2. To train the Decision Tree Classifier, run:
+2. To train the Support Vector Machine Classifier, run:
     ```bash
     python train.py
     ```